 While this blog highlights the key employment law changes for April 2026, it does not cover the full detail or required actions.

-BESA members can access the full Workforce Matters Special Issue 45, including detailed guidance and practical actions
+BESA members can access the full Workforce Matters Special Issue 45, including detailed guidance and practical actions in the Members' Resource Area.

 Not yet a member?
-Find out more about joining BESA and how we can support your business
+Find out more about joining BESA and how we can support your business.

 Preparing now will help ensure your business remains compliant, protected, and ready for the changes ahead.